Sources: Oprah Winfrey 'actively thinking' about running for president

 For now, it's all just talk.
 But her fans demonstrated a lot of wishful thinking on Twitter and Facebook after her speech.

-Although Winfrey has deflected questions about a presidential run in the past, she has also acknowledged that President Trump's election upended assumptions about how to pursue political office.
+Winfrey has deflected questions about a presidential run in the past, but she has also acknowledged that President Trump's election upended assumptions about how to pursue political office.

-After the speech, Winfrey's longtime partner Stedman Graham was quoted saying a run is certainly a possibility.
+After the speech, Winfrey's longtime partner Stedman Graham was quoted saying a run is a possibility.

 "It's up to the people," Graham told a Los Angeles Times reporter.
 "She would absolutely do it."